Remember when Cat Stevens said, “I love my dog as much as I love you, but you may fade, my dog will always come through.”

 "Mirror mirror on the wall, Who's the deadliest of them all?"
 Heartworms in dogs are definitely the most pernicious.
-However, they aren't all powerful because heartworms in dogs are highly preventable.
+However, they aren't all-powerful because heartworms in dogs are highly preventable.

-They are usually transmitted through mosquitoes, so it’s not generally a concern in the UK, unless you have travelled with your pet to a more tropical climate.
+They are usually transmitted through mosquitoes, so it’s not generally a concern in the UK unless you have travelled with your pet to a more tropical climate.
 Heartworms in dogs can serve to be an epitome of "prevention is better than the cure."

 They're so feared because they are highly morbid.
 The heartworms in infected dogs can cause failure of the heart, organ damage, and severe lung disease etc.

-Younger or specially abled canines are more prone to them and need special care.
+Younger or specially-abled canines are more prone to them and need special care.
 These worms leave tale-tell signs on the body of the dog.

 Once your vet has diagnosed ringworm in your dog, you will likely be recommended a specific medicated shampoo to clear up the infection.
 Other recommendations include using apple cider vinegar on the affected area.

-Scooting or rubbing their furry bottoms against the ground in a dragging motion.
+Scooting or rubbing their furry bottoms against the ground in a dragging motion

 Small white particles in their poops.
 These are microscopic worm eggs.
-It is an immediate hint at worms in dog poop.
+It is an immediate hint at worms in dog poop

-Swelling in their abdomen.
+Swelling in their abdomen

-- Dehydration and coughing.
+Dehydration and coughing

 These are some of the many symptoms of worms in dogs.

 Well, through proper deworming/flea treatments and/or vaccinations dogs can be properly protected against these worms.
-However, if left untreated for long, worms in dogs can lead to something fatal.
+However, if left untreated for a long time, worms in dogs can lead to something fatal.

-Some worms like heartworms in dogs are extremely severe, and lead to organ failure, severe lung diseases, heart failure and eventually death.
+Some worms like heartworms in dogs are extremely severe and lead to organ failure, severe lung diseases, heart failure and eventually death.
 So yes, the risk is real in these cases!

 However, in certain cases when preventatives aren't taken beforehand and the symptoms are difficult to put a finger on, dogs may suffer from further complications.
 Remember though, even heartworms (which could lead to death) can be treated entirely.

 If you see that your dog has worms in poop, and/or regular soft stools, you must immediately talk to the vet and arrange for an appointment to get a definitive diagnosis.

 Deworming dogs through regular medication or vaccinations are considered to be a part of this and do not get covered by insurance.
 That’s why it's always important to make sure you are proactive in your dog’s preventative care!